npm/rfcs/accepted/0000-audit-overrides.md

 Updating the `npm audit fix` subcommand will be necessary.

 Out of scope: Updating the npm audit end point to start giving this advice.
-Obviously that's desirable but that's ultimately a decision for the team supporting that end point.
+It may or may not be desirable for the team that provides security advice for that end point, but that's ultimately up to them.

 ## Unresolved Questions and Bikeshedding

 Immediate plans: I (@iarna) intends to implement a proof-of-concept as a stand alone tool using yarn and pnpm overrides.

 1. Details of the changes to audit API endpoint result need to be nailed down.
 There are some requirements and nice-to-haves: